 Who is our Ideal Pet Owner?

-Our model client is the person that owns a dog or puppy that is creating havoc by jumping uncontrollably knocking the kids down, nipping like a shark out of water, talking back and nudging you to play or pet them at the most inopportune times.
+Many of our pet clients own a dog or puppy that is creating havoc by jumping uncontrollably knocking the kids down, nipping like a shark out of water, talking back and nudging you to play or pet them at the most inopportune times.

 Our ideal client often has tried saying “NO,” “DOWN,” “OFF,” and probably a few other adult words to no avail.
 Maybe our ideal dog training client has had previous training with other trainers who tried methods that did not work, or obedience trainers that were great at having the dog listen to them, but when they left our ideal client was back to where they began.